On the properties of X-ray corona in Seyfert 1 galaxies: Correlation analysis

 \section{Correlation analysis}

-This section presents the correlation analysis between different physical parameters obtained from Model$-$1 fits to the spectra of the 112 sources.
+This section presents the correlation analysis between different best-fitted model parameters obtained using Model$-$1.
 We also discussed the correlation between the coronal properties and the physical properties of the sources, such as $\rm{\lambda_{Edd}}$ and $\rm{M_{BH}}$.
-For the latter, we had to exclude three sources from the correlation analysis, namely, ESO 416$-$G002, IRAS F12397+3333 and UGC 10120, as we did not find a black hole mass ($\rm{M_{BH}}$) measurements for them from the literature.
+For the latter, we had to exclude three sources from the correlation analysis, namely, ESO 416$-$G002, IRAS F12397+3333 and UGC 10120, as we did not find a black hole mass ($\rm{M_{BH}}$) measurement for them from the literature.
 We adopted black hole mass estimates from the second data release of optical broad emission line measurements from the BASS survey \citep{2022ApJS..261....5M} except for ARK 564.
 The black hole mass for this source was taken from \cite{2009ApJ...702.1353D}.

 For getting $L_{bol}$, we used the 2$-$10 keV intrinsic luminosity.
 The absorption and $k-$ corrected intrinsic luminosities were converted to bolometric luminosities using the relation log(L$_{\rm{Bol}}$) = 20 $\times$ log($L_{2-10 keV}$) \citep{10.1111/j.1365-2966.2007.12328.x}.
 The distribution of the logarithm of the Eddington ratio ($\rm{L_{bol}/L_{Edd}}$=$\rm{\lambda_{Edd}}$) for 109 sources is given in Fig. \ref{figure-3}.